I am a technical communicator who loves words and technology—not necessarily in that order.

 The comma (,) is most commonly used in technical documents to separate items in a list.

-The last comma used in the list is an Oxford comma (also known as serial comma or Harvard comma).
+The last comma used in the list is an Oxford comma (also known as a serial comma or Harvard comma).

 Use the comma whenever you require the reader to pause briefly before continuing.